TerminatorJ/Rankcomp/README.md

 p_low: int default -47.
 Used to set the lower limit, if the gene pairs don't fit your expectation, please reset it.

 p_high: int default -42.
-Used to set the upper limit.if the gene pairs don't fit your expectation, please reset it
+Used to set the upper limit.if the gene pairs don't fit your expectation, please reset it.

 inter_num: int default 10.
 Used to choose the number of p in the range between p_low and p_high.